davidolivefarga/advent-of-code-2023/day5/README.md

 Let's see an example.

 Imagine that we have a range `x` that needs to be mapped using a map with four instructions, each representing a range: `y1`, `y2`, `y3` and `y4`.
-To avoid ambiguities, the problem guaratees that the `y_i` intervals are disjoint.
+To avoid ambiguities, the problem guaratees that the `y_i` ranges are disjoint.
 Also, they are sorted because we sorted them in Step 2.

 Hence, we might have a situation like this one: